Writing Plan Phases

 Being able to translate between graph and description, or between description and graph.

-Differentiating between describing a graph (what it literally shows) and interpreting a graph (the lesson we learn from it).
+Differentiate between describing a visual (what it literally shows) and what it means (what we learn from the data).

 4.8 Incorporates visuals that have been correctly scaled.